Let’s talk breakfast.

 I never really thought much about it until this past week at work when my boss and I shared a funny moment.
 First thing in the morning, I had to make a Tex-Mex salad that contained cilantro (not one of my favourite herbs) and jalapeno.
 As a chef, I have to taste everything I make and salad is no exception.
 Testing for seasoning, I jokingly commented ‘there’s nothing like eating cilantro and jalapeno first thing in the morning’ and made a nasty face as I tasted my forkful.
 My boss looked up and said ‘this from the girl who has tuna for breakfast.’

-I’m not a cereal or pancake person so I guess I don’t have your standard breakfast favourites.
+I’m not a cereal or pancake person so I guess I don’t have what most would consider your standard breakfast favourites.
 Typically I rotate through:

-- tuna cakes (with or without egg or toast)
+- tuna cakes (with or without toast or an egg)

 - breakfast burrito

-- breakfast hash (with sweet potato, red peppers, onion, egg, salsa…whatever)
+- breakfast hash (sweet potato, red pepper, onion, egg, salsa)

-These are my norms and I think nothing of them (none of them contain cilantro or jalapeno), and all of them are always accompanied with a big mug of coffee (for the safety of others of course).
+These are my norms and I think nothing of them, and all of them are always accompanied by a big mug of coffee (for the safety of others of course).

-Even when we go out for breakfast, I stick to the old stand-by of eggs and toast, but I think that has more to do with being gluten-free and the lack of safe options more-so than anything else.
-Unless of course I’m at Walt Disney World where I can get a buffet of choices… but that’s a whole other post for a later date.
+Even when we go out for breakfast, I stick to the old stand-by of eggs and toast (or some version of that), but I think that has more to with being gluten-free and the lack of safe options wherever we are more than more-so than anything else.
+Unless of course I’m at Walt Disney World where there’s often a buffet of gluten-free choices …but that’s a whole other post for another day.